Which Credit Cards Offer Priority Pass & Airport Lounge Access?

 The modern airport is essentially a state of purgatory.
 We enter the airport, sometimes hours before our flight is scheduled, and we remain stranded in limbo until we board our aircraft.
 Other times, we arrive in a seemingly random hub airport where we are forced to endure time waiting around until our next flight departs.
 And that is when everything works smoothly.

 When weather or mechanical delays occur, we might have to spend untold hours wandering the loud, crowded concourse of an enormous airport.
 But if you have a membership to an airport business lounge, everything is different.
 A typical airport business lounge is a quiet refuge complete with complimentary drinks and snacks.
 Guests relax in comfortable chairs, and can get work done while they wait for their flights to be called.
 And if the lounge is operated by the airline, staff can be readily available to help you with your reservations.

 An annual membership to an airport business lounge usually costs over $500.
 In addition, you can purchase day passes to many airport lounges for $50+.
 For less than the cost of an annual membership, you can have a premium rewards credit card that offers unlimited complimentary access to one or more airport business lounge networks and numerous other cardholder benefits.

-Here are four credit cards that can get you out of the concourse and into the business lounge on your next trip:
+Here are two credit cards that can get you out of the concourse and into the business lounge on your next trip:

 The Citi/AAdvantage Executive World Elite card has one of the most generous airport lounge memberships available.
 The primary cardholder and any other authorized cardholders receive access to the Admirals Club airport lounge network operated by American Airlines.
 In addition, both primary and authorized cardholders can enter the club with their immediate family or guests.